DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 [^29]: Corner, ‘Universal Telecommunications Services: A Brief History
-    and Analysis of the Issues Surrounding the New Australian Legislation on the Universal Service Obligation’.

-    S. Davies, *Urban Based Support for Rural and Remote Australian Telecommunications*, Broadband for the Bush Alliance, 2014.
+    and Analysis of the Issues Surrounding the New Australian Legislation on the Universal Service Obligation’; S. Davies, *Urban Based Support for Rural and Remote Australian Telecommunications*, Broadband for the Bush Alliance, 2014.

 [^30]: K.R.
 Wilson, J.S.
 Wallin and C. Reiser, ‘Social Stratification
-    and the Digital Divide’, *Social Science Computer Review* 21.2 (2003).

-    J. Van Dijk and K. Hacker, ‘The Digital Divide as a Complex and Dynamic Phenomenon’, *The Information Society* 19.4 (2003).

-    P. Norris.
-‘The Worldwide Digital Divide’, Annual Meeting of the Political Studies Association of the UK, London School of Economics and Political Science, 2000.
+    and the Digital Divide’, *Social Science Computer Review* 21.2 (2003); J. Van Dijk and K. Hacker, ‘The Digital Divide as a Complex and Dynamic Phenomenon’, *The Information Society* 19.4 (2003); P. Norris.
+‘The Worldwide Digital Divide’, Annual Meeting of the

-    N. Selwyn, ‘Reconsidering Political and Popular Understandings of the Digital Divide’, *New Media & Society* 6.3 (2004).
+    Political Studies Association of the UK, London School of Economics and Political Science, 2000; N. Selwyn, ‘Reconsidering Political and Popular Understandings of the Digital Divide’, *New Media & Society* 6.3 (2004).

 [^31]: Dutton, Shepherd and Di Gennaro, ‘Digital Divides and Choices
-    Reconfiguring Access: National and Cross National Patterns of Internet Diffusion and Use’.
+    Reconfiguring Access’.

-[^32]: Helsper, *Digital Inclusion: An Analysis of Social Disadvantage
+[^32]: Helsper, *Digital Inclusion*, p.
-    and the Information Society*, p.
 9.

 [^33]: Dutton, Shepherd and Di Gennaro, ‘Digital Divides and Choices
-    Reconfiguring Access: National and Cross National Patterns of Internet Diffusion and Use’, p.
+    Reconfiguring Access’, p.
 33.

 [^34]: N. Biddle, *CAEPR Indigenous Population Project 2011 Census
     Papers*, Canberra: ANU Centre for Aboriginal Economic Policy